River Lagan: Sport

-Dredging

-In September 2010, dredging commenced on the river Lagan.
-The operation was expected to last until spring 2011.

 The Lagan in Lisburn

-In a similar way to the regeneration of Belfast riverside Lisburn City Council has embarked on a series of developments around the River Lagan.
-The centre-piece of this strategy has been the Lagan Valley Island complex; a new headquarters for the council and an Arts Centre, wedding and conference facilities and a restaurant.
-Opened in 2001 the building is surrounded by the Lagan on one side and a channel linked to the river on the other.
+Lisburn City Council built the Lagan Valley Island complex; a new headquarters for the council and an Arts Centre, wedding and conference facilities and a restaurant.
+Opened in 2001, the building is surrounded by the Lagan on one side and a channel linked to the river on the other.

 The Lagan Navigation

-In the late 19th century the Lagan Navigation was built from Lough Neagh to Belfast, using some of the river as a navigable waterway and diverting water from other areas to supply separate canal sections.
+In the late 19th century the Lagan Canal was built from Lough Neagh to Belfast, using some of the river as a navigable waterway and diverting water from other areas to supply separate canal sections.
 However, by the mid-20th century the route had fallen into disuse and was largely derelict.
-The M1 motorway (Northern Ireland) was built across the route.
-Currently, the section of the navigation's towpath running from Lisburn to almost the centre of Belfast has been restored.
+The M1 motorway (Northern Ireland) was built across a large section of the route.
+Currently, the section of the navigation's towpath running from Lisburn to the centre of Belfast has been restored.
 A section of National Cycle Route 9, which will eventually link Belfast with Dublin, follows this towpath.